ankane/shorts/Securing-Emails-Rails.md

-# Securing Email Addresses in Rails
+# Securing User Emails in Rails

 The GDPR goes into effect next Friday.
 Whether or not you serve European residents, it’s a great reminder that we have the responsibility to build systems in a way that protects user privacy.